lakmeer/jquery-crowdaround/readme.md

 #### android (false)

-Effect is really slow on Android devices in browser version ~2.2-2.3, so is disabled by default.
+Effect can be sloow on Android devices in browser version ~2.2-2.3, particularly if there are images in the grid.
+For this readon Android devices are excluded by default.
 Set this to `true` to explicitly allow it.